-Benefits / Advantages of Human Resources Provision
+Benefits / Advantages of Outsourcing (or Externalization)

 - Work organizations can benefit from manpower located abroad that will only consider accepting a job in another country if the Social Security and other employment related benefits and contributions are directed to their home country accounts